ildar-shaimordanov/my-scripts/shell/clipboard/README.md

 ## clp and BusyBox

 Under BusyBox to paste data to console or pipe by default `powershell` is used.
-To process non-Latin texts correctly use `iconv` options.
+To process non-Latin texts correctly in this case I recommend use `iconv` options.
 For example for Russian text the following code works fine with the `-f866` option (convert from cp866, found experimentally):

 ```shell
 ~ $ echo текст по-русски | clp